gakas14/XGBoost_CarEvaluation/README.md

 1. Predict the condition of a vehicle based on its features.
 2. Plot the most important features.
 3. Train multiple classifiers and compare the accuracy.
- - LinearRegression
+  - LinearRegression.
- -KNN
+  -KNN.
- -RandomForest
+  -RandomForest.
- -XGBoost
+ .-XGBoost.
 4. Evaluate the XGBoost model with K-fold cross-validation.